QualiSystems/devguide_source/_orchestration/7.1.0/script-commands-customization.md

 To test the script, we need to add it to a blueprint.
 Go to Lab Management -> Environment.
 Create a new environment or select an existing one and attach the script to it from the properties page of the environment.
-Reserve the environment and open the command pane in the sandbox.
+Reserve the environment and open the command pane in the sandbox, you'll see the following:

 ![Scripts Management Page]({{site.baseurl}}/assets/scripts_customization.png){:class="img-responsive"}